hydroponic lettuce spacing

 • Use tools like the Yield Estimator and Plant Spacing Converter for precise planning.

-One of the most common questions growers ask is: β€œHow many hydroponic lettuce plants can I fit per square foot?”
-This hydroponic lettuce yield guide breaks it down by system type, spacing, and varietyβ€”so you can plan better and harvest more.
+One of the most common questions growers ask is: how many plants can you realistically achieve for hydroponic lettuce yield per square foot — and what does that look like scaled up?
+This guide breaks it down by system type, spacing, and variety, so you can also calculate your hydroponic lettuce yield per square meter per month kg — and plan better, harvest more, and waste nothing.

 Hydroponic lettuce yield per square foot infographic